Andrei0872/arduino-snake-game/readme.md

 } settingsData;
 ```

-Now, writing to and reading from `EEPROM` is as simple as rightly calling `EEPROM.get` and `EEPROM.put`, respectively.
+Now, writing to and reading from `EEPROM` is as simple as rightly calling `EEPROM.put` and `EEPROM.get`, respectively.

 Moreover, if I'd want to store more data to `EEPROM`, I'd simply do: